ThompsonJamesBliss/hw3-s19/README.md

 * worth 3.75% of your grade

 In this assignment it's time to get real!
-You'll first flex your SQL muscles and re-perform [HW2](http://github.com/w4111/hw2)'s analyses by writing SQL and reflecting on the experience.
+You'll first flex your SQL muscles by writing SQL and reflecting on the experience.
-You will then perform some normalization.
+You will then perform some normalizations.

 # 1. SQL, the sequel